COALITION

 An Accounting of Who's Pulling Out and Who's Continuing Business With Russia

 The brutal Russian invasion of Ukraine is being fought on many fronts, including the economic front.
 Corporations have made various announcements regarding Ukraine and Russia, but what are their actual actions to help prevent more bloodshed?
-As of May 9, we are tracking 1217 companies, of which 953 are pulling out of Russia, and 264 holdouts (highlighted in red) are mostly continuing to do business as usual in Russia.
+As of November 21, we are tracking 1217 companies, of which 953 are pulling out of Russia, and 264 holdouts (highlighted in red) are mostly continuing to do business as usual in Russia.
 Review the list, take action (here and directly), tweet and share!

 SHOW YOUR SUPPORT | DEMAND ACTION